ljufa/rsplayer/docs/README.md

 - **Flexible Volume Control**: Choose ALSA mixer, PipeWire, or software gain volume control, with hardware control also supported via RSPlayer firmware integration.
 - **Volume Persistence**: Volume level is saved on change and restored on restart, defaulting to 0 on first use to prevent hardware-max shock.
 - **Comprehensive Music Library Management**: Scan, search, and browse your music library and online radio stations with ease.
+- **Podcasts**: Find shows in the Apple Podcasts directory (or Podcast Index with a free API key), or paste an RSS feed URL, then subscribe and play episodes through the regular queue.
+Feeds refresh in the background, playback resumes where you stopped, and episodes are marked played automatically.
+See [Podcasts View](usage.md?id=podcasts-view).
 - **Dynamic Playlists**: Automatically create dynamic playlists for personalized listening experiences.
 - **Playlists by Genre, Year**: Browse and create playlists based on genre or year.
 - **Drag-and-Drop Queue Reordering**: Reorder queue items by dragging them directly in the queue view.